Essex Zingt! took JMI’s fantastic Yiddish Song project to 18 primary and secondary schools all over Essex between February – March 2022.

 “We are very honoured to work with Essex Music Education Hub and The Jewish Music Institute in a very exciting commissioned project in Canvey Island to support Culturally Diverse activity in the area.”

 “I am thrilled to be leading Canvey Zingt – it’s a joy to teach Yiddishsong, language and culture to students with little or no experience of Jews and Judaism.
 I feel this is a great way of teaching cultural diversity – focussing on a diasporic culture, showing that many languages belong to peoples not states, and that in any area there will be many languages being spoken.
 It’s wonderful to see the students embrace Yiddish song in all its variety, religious, secular, comic and sad.
 I hope it provides a template for similar projects.”

 The project was funded by Essex Cultural Diversity Project and Essex Music Education Hub (using funding from Arts Council England).
 It was produced by Essex Music Education Hub and delivered by Jewish Music Institute.

 An educational journey in Romanian and Yiddish storytelling, music and dance.

-This wonderful project – created in collaboration with Sue McCall (Harrow Music Service) – brings together some of the UK’s best educators in Eastern European music to inspire students with a rich programme of folk tales and song.
+This highly successful and long lasting project – created in collaboration with Sue McCall (Harrow Music Service) – brings together some of the UK’s best educators in Eastern European music to inspire students with a rich programme of folk tales and song.
 Primary School children explore the colour and energy of the four seasons through interactive sessions that include instrumental workshops, puppetry and dance.

-Classes are led by renowned klezmer clarinettist Susi Evans and Romanian singer, puppeteer and multi-instrumentalist Monooka, and are supported by a group of expert klezmer musicians including Simon Roth (percussion), Zivorad Nikolic (accordion) and Paul Moylan (double bass).
+Classes are led by renowned klezmer clarinettist Susi Evans, who is supported by expert klezmer musicians Simon Roth (percussion), Zivorad Nikolic (accordion) and Paul Moylan (double bass).